 I smiled in response and the old lady looked confused back.
 The conversation went on about their life in the forest.
 It sounded like a peaceful life, one I wouldn’t have minded living.
 Me and Caroline were so glad our luck had turned out well.
-The hospitality of these people were tremendous.
+The hospitality of these people was tremendous.
 We could have stayed there in that small cabin for much longer than we did.
-However, Oculis soon wanted to move on and introduce us to the village more.
+However, Oculis soon wanted to move on and introduce us to the village.

 We left the cabin and began our journey into the village.
 It was a simple setup, with huts of different shapes and sizes being randomly placed.
 They respected the forest and had built the huts around nature, around the tree’s.
 All the huts were situated around the bottom of this large mound.
 The place which had the glowing dust coming out from it.

-“Why are you showing us all of this?”
+“Why are you showing all of this to us?”
 I asked.
 “I don’t mean to be rude or anything.
-This is fantastic, I love looking around your tiny village.
+This is fantastic.
+I love looking around your tiny village.
 It looks so beautiful.
 But why?”

 Oculis stopped and looked at me.
 “You were with the group that was trying to rescue the girl!”